With over 35% of all websites created on the WordPress platform, it is the most popular content management system with millions of users.

 Security threats are a huge concern for WordPress because it is the most popular CMS.
 The limelight of WordPress has gained the attention of hackers.
 WordPress holds the largest market share in WordPress, it won’t be surprising to know that it faces the most number of hacking attempts.

 44. 83% of the websites built on CMS hacked belongs to WordPress

-As discussed above, WordPress holds over 60% of the share in the CMS market and therefore, it isn’t a shock that 83% of the websites which are hacked is built on WordPress.
+As discussed above, WordPress holds over 60% of the share in the CMS market and therefore, it isn’t a shock that 83% of the websites which are hacked are built on WordPress.

 45. 39% of the hacking can be contributed to the usage of an outdated version of WordPress

 Using an outdated version of WordPress poses a serious security threat.
 Whenever a new update rolls out on WordPress, make sure that you grab it.

 46. Hackers love to use Revslider, TimThumb and Gravity Forms to hack a WordPress website.